 Deliberate practice is the key to improving - here are some of my lessons learns and tips for becoming a better shooter, lessons learned from over 212 of training in 2018.

 I’ve been big into firearms for quite some time now, but decided to really up my game in 2018.
 So I decided to log my training hours for this year as an accountability tool to keep me going throughout the year and to provide an interesting bit of review at the end of the year.

 So here’s a write up of a bunch of different lessons I learned for the first time, or had seriously confirmed due to my hours of training this year.

 212 hours and 31 minutes of total training, which averaged out to an average of 35 minutes a day.

 Over 128 hours were dedicated to pistol training (non-classroom)

 Over 20 hours were dedicated to rifle training (non-classroom)

 While I don’t have as many quantifiable numbers for skill progression as I would like, I most definitely have had major improvements in skill this year.
 These improvements can be seen when reviewing my shooting videos comparing the beginning to the end of the year as well as looking at my match placement improvements.
 I also started the year as a high C class USPSA shooter and I’m currently flirting with Master Class classifiers.
 I was one A zone hit away from an M Class classifier.

-This pretty clearly shows how much you can improve just through dry fire, but I definitely could have improved even more with more live fire.
+This pretty clearly shows how much you can improve just through dry fire practice, but I definitely could have improved even more with more live fire.
 Although I did get in more than 27 hours of live fire due to the many classes I took.
 More live fire is one of my goals for 2019.